JaimeSCotta/KangooZE_BatteryOptimization/README.md

 In addition to the above, the following files are needed:

 - `pylog130.zip`: An executable program that allows connection to the Pylontech battery and data transmission via the RS485 wire.
-- `ChargingAlgorithm-1.0-SNAPSHOT-jar-with-dependencies.jar` and `Charging Algorithm`: These elements are necessary for executing the solution to the problem.
+- `ChargingAlgorithm-1.0-SNAPSHOT-jar-with-dependencies.jar` and `ChargingAlgorithm` directory: These elements are necessary for executing the solution to the problem.
 Knowing when it should be charged the Kangoo Battery and when the Pylontech.
 - `KangooZE_App.zip`: An Android Studio project created for estimating the Kangoo ZE, as described in the thesis.

 ## Execution Instructions